Patient Privacy Policies (HIPAA)

 • make sure that your PHI is kept private;

-• give you this Notice of our legal duties and privacy practices related to your PHI; and,
+• give you this Notice of our legal duties and privacy practices related to your PHI;

-• follow the terms of the Notice that is currently in effect.
+• follow the terms of this Notice.

 Health Information Exchange.
 A health information exchange ("HIE") is a network that allows HIE participants to share patients’ PHI for treatment, payment and healthcare operations purposes and other lawful purposes to the extent permitted by law ("Permitted Purposes").
 HIEs make it possible for us to electronically share patients' PHI to coordinate their care, obtain billing information, and participate in quality improvement, public health and population health initiatives, among other things.
 Participants in the HIE may be healthcare providers, their billing companies, insurers, health plans, and accountable care organizations ("Participants").
 Note that sensitive information (such as information relating to mental health, drug and alcohol treatment, HIV status and sexually transmitted diseases) may be contained in the documents accessed through the HIE.